bakpakin/Fennel/setup.md

 ### Downloading a Fennel binary

 Downloading a Fennel binary allows you to run Fennel on your computer without having to download Lua, if you are on a supported platform.
+If you already have Lua installed, it's better to use the script above.

 This method requires you to manually update the `fennel` binary when you want to use a newer version that has come out.